 In order to reduce the health risks to our members, our visitors and the general public during the ongoing Coronavirus pandemic the NWMES Committee is following the rules and guidelines as issued by NHS Wales and the Welsh Assembly and closed the West Shore Miniature Railway until further notice.

-We will continue to closely monitor the information and guidance notices issued by NHS Wales and the Welsh Assembly and will restore operations once it is deemed safe to do so.
+We will continue to closely monitor the information and guidance notices issued by NHS Wales and the Welsh Assembly and will restore our operations and public running once it is deemed safe to do so.

 We will publish updates here as further information becomes available.